uo-datasci-specialization/c3-fp-2021/content/assignments/index.markdown

 I would like to, as much a possible, stick to the deadlines below so we can go over them together as a group *after* everyone has submitted their assignment.
 However, **if you need additional time for any reason** please just send me a note letting me know.
 You do not need to justify why.
 I would just ask that you not attend class during the time we are going over the assignment (but please attend the rest of the class if you are able).

 ## Labs
-Each lab is worth 10 points and is scored on a best-honest-effort bases.
+Each lab is worth 10 points and is scored on a best-honest-effort basis.
 Please do not turn in partial work.
 Instead, please ask for help and, if needed, an extension on the deadline.
 Each lab will include dedicated in-class time, but it is expected that most labs will require additional time outside of class.

 {{< bootstrap-table "table table-hover" >}}